solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 ##### Chalk and Flint, and other Limestones

 A great chapter of the history of the world is written in the chalk.
 Few passages in the history of man can be supported by such an overwhelming mass of direct and indirect evidence as that which testifies to the truth of the fragment of the history of the globe which I hope to enable you to read....
 Let me add, that few chapters of human history have a more profound significance for ourselves.
-I weigh my words well when I assert, that the man who should know the true history of the bit of chalk which every carpenter carries about in his breeches pocket, though ignorant of all other history, is likely, if he will think his knowledge out to its ultimate results, to have a truer, and therefore a better, conception of this wonderful universe, and of man's relation to it, than the most learned student who is deep-read in the records of humanity and ignorant of those of Nature. — "On a Piece of Chalk."
+I weigh my words well when I assert, that the man who should know the true history of the bit of chalk which every carpenter carries about in his breeches pocket, though ignorant of all other history, is likely, if he will think his knowledge out to its ultimate results, to have a truer, and therefore a better, conception of this wonderful universe, and of man's relation to it, than the most learned student who is deep-read in the records of humanity and ignorant of those of Nature. — _On a Piece of Chalk_.
 Huxley.

 Huxley's eloquent testimony concerning the value of a knowledge of chalk would, perhaps, have been even more emphatic had he known that the history of this rock was essentially an epitome of the history of the earth's crust as a whole: and, further, that "a piece of chalk" was fundamentally identical in its nature and origin with granite lava and meteorites, probably with many shooting stars, and possibly with some comets.
 For chalk is an old sea-bottom composed of skeletons of benthos and plankton organisms, the planetary crust is a still more ancient benthoplankton sea-bottom, and meteorites are now found to be lumps of ancient benthoplankton rock.